Bantu peoples of South Africa: Pedi Kingdom

-On 16 February 1877, the two parties, mediated by Alexander Merensky, signed a peace treaty at Botshabelo.
-This led to the British annexation of the South African Republic (ZAR) on 12 April 1877 by Sir Theophilus Shepstone, a secretary for native affairs of Natal at that time.
-The Second of Sekhukhune Wars commenced in 1878 and 1879 with three British attacks that were successfully repelled but Sekhukhune was defeated in November 1879 by Sir Garnet Wolseley's army of twelve thousand, made up of the 2,000 British, Boers and 10,000 Swazis, Swazis joined the war in support of Mampuru II's claim to the Bopedi (Pedi Kingdom) throne.
-This brought about the Pretoria Convention of 3 August 1881, which stipulated Sekhukhune's release on reasons that his capital was already burned to the ground.
-Sekhukhune I was murdered by assassination on alleged orders from his half brother Mampuru II due to the existing dispute to the throne, as Mampuru II had been ousted by Sekhukhune before being reinstalled as King of Bopedi by the British after the British invasion of Bopedi.
-King Mampuru II was then arrested and executed by the treaty restored Boer South African Republic (ZAR) on charges of public violence, revolt and the murder of his half brother.
-The arrest was also well claimed by others to be because of Mampuru's opposition to the hut tax imposed on black people by the South African Republic (ZAR) in the area.
+On 16 February 1877 the two parties, mediated by Alexander Merensky, signed a peace treaty at Botshabelo.
+This was followed by the British annexation of the South African Republic on 12 April 1877 by Sir Theophilus Shepstone.
+The Second Sekhukhune War was fought in 1878–1879; three British attacks were repelled before Sekhukhune was defeated in November 1879 by Sir Garnet Wolseley's army of twelve thousand, comprising 2,000 British and Boers and 10,000 Swazi, the Swazi having joined the war in support of Mampuru II's claim to the throne.
+The Pretoria Convention of 3 August 1881 stipulated Sekhukhune's release.
+He was later assassinated on the alleged orders of his half-brother Mampuru II, who was in turn arrested and executed by the restored Boer South African Republic on charges of public violence, revolt and murder — an execution also attributed by some to Mampuru's opposition to the hut tax imposed on black people.

 Mampuru II has been described as one of South Africa's first liberation icons.
-Potgieter Street in Pretoria and the prison where he was killed was renamed in his honour, in February 2018 a statue of Mampuru was proposed to be erected in Church Square, Pretoria where it will stand opposite one of Paul Kruger who was President of the British's South African Republic (ZAR) at the time of Mampuru's execution.
-The Pedi paramountcy's power was also cemented by the fact that chiefs of subordinate villages, or kgoro, take their principal wives from the ruling house.
-This system of cousin marriage resulted in the perpetuation of marriage links between the ruling house and the subordinate groups, and involved the payment of inflated bohadi or bride wealth, mostly in the form of cattle, to the Maroteng house.
+Potgieter Street in Pretoria and the prison where he was executed were renamed in his honour, and in February 2018 a statue of Mampuru was proposed for Church Square, Pretoria, opposite one of Paul Kruger.
+The Pedi paramountcy was also cemented by a system of cousin marriage in which chiefs of subordinate villages, or kgoro, took their principal wives from the ruling house, perpetuating marriage links between the ruling house and subordinate groups through inflated bohadi (bridewealth), mostly in cattle, paid to the Maroteng house.